wildfly/wildfly-core/core-feature-pack/common/src/main/resources/content/docs/contrib/scripts/README.md

 In this folder you can find user contributed scripts & services for running WildFly as a service on various operating systems.

-This scripts are user contributions and are here as example and/or reference.
+These scripts are user contributions and are here as examples and/or reference.

 init.d
 ------